This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 Note: If the module is in the Advanced Placement, there are no other semesters to check.

 Step 4.
-The user now decides to move the module to an earlier semester, and decides to make the appropriate changes by executing the command edit CS2103T y/1 s/2
+The user now decides to move the module to an earlier semester, and decides to make the appropriate changes by executing the command edit CS2103T y/1 s/2.
+The edit command calls Module#checkPrerequisitesFulfilled(List<Module> list) again to check if the prerequisites have been fulfilled in previous semesters.
+In this case, they are the Advanced Placement and Year 1 Semester 1 semesters, and the Modules in these semesters populate list.

 The following sequence diagram shows how the prerequisite checking works: